satindersharma/frontend-code-snippets/README.md

 note: remove window.addEventListener("load", () => {});

 --- */
-// add off() to you events as they will attach agian and agian when you run the script
+// add off() toyour events(jquery events) as they will attach agian and agian when you run the script
 // (to run script click on run) or (ctrl + enter)